Public Power Week 2026

 Public Power Week 2021

-Bucket Truck Ride Event, Saturday, October 11
+Bucket Truck Ride Event, Saturday, October 10

-The Kerrville Public Utility Board (KPUB) is hosting a family-friendly event to meet our heroes in hardhats while we celebrate Public Power Week!
+The Kerrville Public Utility Board (KPUB) is hosting a family-friendly event to meet our heroes in hard hats while we celebrate Public Power Week!

 KPUB wants you and your family to enjoy the experience of seeing our community from a bird’s eye view!